dwyl/WebRTC-SFU-demo/README.md

 ## How to use this?

 You can run this first Livebook which uses `face-api`.

-[![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fdwyl%2FWebRTC-SFU-demo%2Fblob%2Fmain%2Flib%2Fecho_face_api.livemd)

 You will notice that the results are not so good.
 You have a lot of negative findings.

+[![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fdwyl%2FWebRTC-SFU-demo%2Fblob%2Fmain%2Flib%2Fecho_face_api.livemd)

-The second Livebook uses `MediaPipe`.
+This second Livebook uses `MediaPipe`.
 This is **much** more performant.
 Recall that each frame (30 fps) are detected and rebuilt and broadcasted to the Elixir server to broadcast back in the video element below the input.

 [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fdwyl%2FWebRTC-SFU-demo%2Fblob%2Fmain%2Flib%2Fecho_mediapipe.livemd)